akirasosa/ts-ng-webpack/README.md

 # TypeScript + Angular + webpack Boilerplate

 Basic setup for TypeScript, Angular, webpack, gulp and Bootstrap.
 Todos application is included in it.
-You can try [demo](demo-url).
+You can try [demo][demo-url].

 [![Build Status][travis-image]][travis-url]
 [![Dependency Status][gemnasium-image]][gemnasium-url]